-The costs of research at the University of King’s College supported by the Research Support Fund, are incurred in two areas: resources and management and administration.
-The first, and major indirect cost of research is incurred in the acquisition of books, collection, periodicals and journals for the “History of Science, Technology and Medicine” database.
-This database is a major research project and its acquisitions, are the highest indirect cost of the research it supports.
-The second area the RSF helps to provide is the administrative support necessary to maintain the database.
+These costs are incurred at the University of King’s College in two areas: (1) resources and (2) management and administration.
+The first, and major indirect cost of research is incurred in the acquisition of books, collections, periodicals and journals for the “History of Science, Technology and Medicine” database.
+This database is a major research project and its acquisitions, are the highest indirect cost the RSF supports.
+The second area in which the RSF assists is the administrative support necessary to maintain the database.

 Source: University of King’s College, Office of the President